 For those seeking financial insights and educational materials, not all apps are created the same.
-Some apps like Stash and Acorns have blogs with educational materials to help you understand the concepts behind how the apps work.
-Robinhood’s help page also gives basics for investing in cryptocurrencies.
+Some apps like Acorns have blogs with educational materials to help you understand the concepts behind how the apps work. has a transparent community to learn from.
+Robinhood’s help page also gives basics for investing in cryptocurrencies.and

 The Best Micro-Investing Platforms

-Smart Wallet has hashed out exactly what you need to know before you decide among eight of the most popular micro-investing platforms below.
+Smart Wallet has hashed out exactly what you need to know before you decide.
+Eight of the most popular micro-investing platforms are below.

 New York City-based Stash had roughly 2.4 million users as of July 2018, about five years after launch.
-Stash allows users to choose from over two hundred stocks and thematic ETFs, so they can invest according to their social and environmental values.
+Stash allows users to choose from over 200 stocks and thematic ETFs, so they can invest according to their values.
 Stash also allows users to set up regular transfers and tracks spending habits to help find extra money to invest.
 (Read the full review: Stash Review: Start Investing With Just $5.)

 - Minimum account balance: $5

 - Education: Educational guides, investing tips, financial news, personalized Stash Coach